pip-templates/pip-templates-microservice-dotnet/README.md

 ## Use

-The easiest way to work with the microservice is to use client SDK.
+The easiest way to work with the microservice is through the client SDK.

-If you use .NET Core then get the reference to the required libraries:
+If you use .NET Core, then get references to the required libraries:
 - Pip.Services3.Commons : https://github.com/pip-services3-dotnet/pip-services3-commons-dotnet
 - Pip.Services3.Rpc:
 https://github.com/pip-services3-dotnet/pip-services3-rpc-dotnet

-Add **PipServices3.Commons** and **Beacons.Clients.Version1** namespaces
+Add the **PipServices3.Commons** and **Beacons.Clients.Version1** namespaces
 ```cs
 using PipServices3.Commons.Config;
 using PipServices3.Commons.Refer;
 using Beacons.Clients.Version1;
 ```

-Define client configuration parameters that match configuration of the microservice external API
+Define client configuration parameters that match the configuration of the microservice's external API
 ```cs
 // Client configuration
 var config = ConfigParams.FromTuples(